rabstolaf/bwsys/03_scripting.md

         ;;
 esac
 ```

-* This simple case statement uses the first command line argument as its conditional.
-* If _$1_ is equal to the string start, it will echo starting
+* Make the file executable and then try to run the script.
 ```sh
 $ ./caseExample.sh start
 starting
 ```
-* If the variable is not set to one of our options, the ' _*_ ' option will handle anything.
+* If the variable is not set to one of our options, the ' _*_ ' option will handle everything.
 ```sh
 $ ./caseEcample.sh test
 command not found